 This project demonstrates a full application architecture you might consider for your own implementation.
 The server components work with Dolby.io using REST APIs to authenticate and identify available conferences.
 The mobile application includes activities and user-interface fragments to handle login, conference selection to create or join, and the video conference itself.

 For many production applications you will need to implement a server component.
-This allows you to hide sensitive information such as your credentials (consumer key & secret).
+This allows you to hide sensitive information such as your credentials (App key and App secret).
 It also gives you a place to build additional functionality that allows coordination across clients.

 This project does not require Heroku, but the documentation provides instructions for how to configure and deploy the server-side functionality to the Heroku platform as an example.